BAK2K3/hard-drivers/TESTING.md

         * Heading --> Price.
         * Benefit --> Benefit Description --> In what packages the benefit is included.

-2. Full-Screen Design (Enquire Page):
+2. Full-Screen Design (_"Enquire"_ Page):
     * Ensure the price of each tier is clear, and what benefits included in the respective tier is clear.
-    * Ensure the table size is equally proportionate to the size of the enquiry form.
+    * Ensure the table size is equally proportionate to the size of the Enquire Form.
     * Ensure the width of the surrounding 'Package Tiers' fieldset adjusts dynamically when adjusting the horizontal viewport.
     * Ensure the table is viewable on smaller vertical viewports, and can scroll through the content appropriately.
     * Ensure the user can interact with each `?` icon tooltip:
         * Ensure that on hover (desktop), the correct tooltip is displayed, and that the tooltip displays to the right of the relevant text, and that the text is legible.
         * Ensure that on click (desktop)/touch (mobile/tablet), the correct tooltip is displayed, and persists until either the user clicks/touches a different benefit, or clicks/touches elsewhere.
         * Ensure the user can tab (desktop) through each tooltip, in logical order, from top to bottom.
-    * Ensure screen readers read the Package table before the Enquire table, and that the table itself is read immediately after the heading.
+    * Ensure screen readers read the Package table before the Enquire Table, and that the table itself is read immediately after the heading.
     * Ensure screen readers read the text within the table in the correct order:
         * Heading --> Price.
         * Benefit --> Benefit Description --> In what packages the benefit is included.